No Slow Snowman

-Have you ever seen snow?
-Many parts of America just got (millions of) tons of snow, but other places almost never get snow.
-One place like that is Tampa, a warm city in Florida.
-A kindergarten teacher in Tampa learned that only 2 of her students had ever seen snow.
-So she asked her sister in Kentucky, which just had a snowstorm, to help.
-Her sister made a snowman, named him “Lucky” and bundled him up in a cooler with ice packs.
-Then she mailed Lucky to Florida!
+Tampa, a city in Florida, is too warm to get snow.
+A kindergarten teacher there learned that only 2 of her students had ever seen snow.
+So her sister in Kentucky made a snowman for them.
+She named him “Lucky,” bundled him up with ice packs, and shipped him to Florida!
 He showed up the next day, as cool as ever.

 Wee ones: A snowman is usually made out of 3 snowballs of different sizes.
 Draw a snowman like this by stacking 3 circles, with the smallest on top and the biggest on the bottom.
 Why do you think the top snowball should be smaller than the bottom one?